Wyntuition/jekyll-now/todo/02-work-internal.md

 ##### Appraisal notes, 3rd party, what to go on form

-- Senior developer, Scrum Master, tech leadership, xpert contributions
+Seth contributed in a multitude of ways and roles in 2017, including as a senior developer, Scrum Master, tech lead, and xPert.
+Seth knew his client, NRECA, was pushing for go-live, so through pragmatic, smart and hard-working approaches, Seth was a key contributor to making this happen, while coaching his teammates, interfacing with the client, and relevant delivering xPert content such his talk Entity Framework Core, where he showcased Microsoft's new open-source ORM.

-- "S" Worked with developers and stakeholders to analyze stories and provide feedback on scope and priorities.
+At NRECA, Seth worked with developers coaching them technically, and with business analysts and stakeholders to analyze stories and provide feedback on scope and priorities.

-- Owned Billing requirements and techincal implementation, yielding a very critical, financially sensitive functionality successfully free of significant bugs.
+Seth owned Billing requirements and techincal implementation, yielding a very critical, financially sensitive functionality successfully free of significant bugs.

-- Flexibility was stellar in dealing with a client hard to influence, resulting in long hours for extended periods, but being central in yielding a successful product in a crunched timeframe.
+His flexibility was stellar in dealing with a client hard to influence, resulting in long hours for extended periods, but being central in yielding a successful product in a crunched timeframe.
+This included having conversations with the client about deployments, hotfixes, etc. and he made sure to communicate clearly and often.

-- Willing to switch stacks to join the myUSCIS team.

 Seth kept focus on allowing the product to go live, and after an intense and strategic effort, this happened successfully in the face of opposing odds.
+Seth stayed late into the evening for multiple days until the issues were resolved, knowing that he had to be flexible to resolve issues, even if the client was pushing for unreasonable results.
+Over a 3 day period, Seth logged 35.5 hours to run comparisons, fix defects, and answer questions.

+The primary BA indicated that without Seth's in depth knowledge of the code and his analytical thinking, the resolution period would have been much longer.
+Thanks to Seth NRECA declared code freeze on schedule.

+"Even as scrum master, Seth delivered story points.
+He led his team by being a good teammate."

+After a tough road at NRECA, Seth was willing to switch stacks to join the myUSCIS team and fill a need there.

 "- Seth is intelligent, hard-working, professional, and a good teammate.
-    - Seth often picked up system issues and resolved them in a timely manner (e.g., TEST not working...build pipeline broken...upgrade to a new version of Visual Studio).
-He exhibited expertise both within the app and external to it.
-    - Even as scrum master, Seth delivered story points.
-He led his team by being a good teammate.
-    - He had mastery of several domains and development best practices, and worked to instill these in other developers on the team.
-In a Scrummaster role, he was responsible for improving an entire team's delivery and he put in a lot of effort to do that."
+    -
+    -
+    -
 - single-handedly getting the Tech Update newsletter up and running and then bring a team of editors up to speed to help and, eventually take over, that responsibility

--  his talk Entity Framework Core, where he showcased Microsoft's new Open-Source ORM.

-- It included having conversations with the client about deployments, hotfixes, etc. and he made sure to communicate clearly and often.
+-

 - One of the things that stood out about Seth to me was that he led by example.
 For example, even though he had a lot of higher-level technical responsibilities and tasks, he did not forego all his sprint work and still contributed as a subject matter expert on more detailed development tasks."

-- Seth stayed late into the evening for multiple days until the issues were resolved, knowing that he had to be flexible to resolve issues, even if the client was pushing for unreasonable results.

-- "Over a 3 day period, Seth logged 35.5 hours to run comparisons, fix defects, and answer questions.
-The primary BA indicated that without Seth's in depth knowledge of the code and his analytical thinking, the resolution period would have been much longer.
-Thanks to Seth NRECA declared code freeze on schedule.

 Accountability

 - Long hours, reliably got touch techincal issues solved
 - Owned responsibility for his team delivering, sometimes meaning long hours and/or tough conversations with stakeholders